pusher/pusher-js/README.md

 For web it will look for `src/runtimes/web/runtime.ts`.
 For ReactNative, `src/runtimes/react-native/runtime.ts`.
 For Node:  `src/runtimes/node/runtime.ts`.
 For worker: `src/runtimes/worker/runtime.ts`.

 Each of these runtime files exports an object (conforming to the interface you can see in `src/runtimes/interface.ts`) that abstracts away everything platform-specific.
 The core library pulls this object in without any knowledge of how it implements it.
-This means web build can use the DOM underneath, the ReactNative build can use its native NetInfo API, Workers can use `fetch` and so on.
+This means web builds can use the DOM underneath, the ReactNative build can use its native NetInfo API, Workers can use `fetch` and so on.

 ### Building